xperseguers/t3ext-image_autoresize/Documentation/UsersManual/Workflow/Index.rst

 |example_converted|

-The uploaded file screenshot.bmp has automatically been both resized and converted to a new file ``screenshot.jpg`` (according to the image type conversion mapping option described in chapter :ref:`Administration`).
+The uploaded file screenshot.bmp has automatically been both resized and converted to a new file ``screenshot.jpg`` (according to the image type conversion mapping option described in chapter :ref:`admin-manual`).

 Details of this image show that its footprint is now quite small (151 KB):